quanti-fret

 Performs QuanTI-FRET calibration and analysis from 3-channel movies

-QuanTI-FRET is a Python tool that performs QuanTI-FRET calibration and analysis from 3-channel movies
+quanti-fret is a Python tool that performs QuanTI-FRET calibration and

 Description

-The QuanTI-FRET method proposes calibrating the instrument and the FRET pair to simply calculate absolute FRET probabilities from triplet of images acquired under the same conditions and with the same FRET pair.
+The QuanTI-FRET method proposes calibrating the instrument and the FRET pair to simply calculate absolute FRET probabilities from a triplet of images acquired under the same conditions and with the same FRET pair.
 All the photophysical and instrumental factors are included in this calibration, leaving the variability of the results to biological origins.

-This module provide all the tools to perform the calibration, and then the quantitative FRET measurement of your experiments, using only your triplet images.
+calibration, and then to make quantitative FRET measurement of your experiments,

-This module can be used:
+It can be used:

-• as a Standalone GUI app
+- With the Standalone GUI app

 Napari Plugin